Learning Objectives

 For bacterial evolution in the videos above, here’s how Darwin’s postulates apply:

-This brings us to the idea of Darwinian fitness, that the organisms that best match their environment will have relatively greater survival and reproduction than those that match less well.
-Fitness is quantified relative to the average individual in the population; individuals that produce more viable progeny (progeny that can live and reproduce themselves) than average have greater fitness.
+This brings us to the idea of Darwinian fitness, that the organisms that better match their environment will have relatively greater survival and reproduction than those that match less well.
+Fitness is quantified relative to the average individual in the population; individuals that produce more viable and fertile progeny (progeny that can live and reproduce themselves) than average have greater fitness.
 A trait that is heritable and increases the survival and reproduction odds for those that carry that trait is called an adaptation.
 If a trait confers 1% greater reproductive advantage, it confers a fitness of 1.01.
 A trait that confers 10% greater reproductive advantage has a fitness of 1.1.
 Of all the mechanisms of evolution we’ll discuss in this course, only natural selection results in adaptations.
-Remember, the measure of fitness is production of viable progeny – adaptive traits promote survival of individuals to reproductive age and/or promote reproductive success.
+Remember, the measure of fitness is production of viable, fertile progeny.
+Therefore, adaptive traits promote survival of individuals to reproductive age and/or promote reproductive success.

 Evolution by natural selection results in individuals that are a better fit to their environment

 Evolution by natural selection occurs when the environment exerts a pressure on a population so that only some phenotypes survive and reproduce successfully.
 The stronger the selective pressure or the selection event the fewer individuals make it through the sieve of natural selection.
-Those phenotypes that survive a strong selection event, such as a drought, are a better fit for an environment that suffers drought.
-Another way to say this is that they have higher Darwinian fitness.
+Those phenotypes that survive a strong selection event, such as a drought, are a better fit for an environment where droughts occur.
+Another way to say this is that those phenotypes experience higher Darwinian fitness.

-The finches on the Galápagos islands have provided a robust study system for observing natural selection in action over the past decades (see the work of Peter and Rosemary Grant and their collaborators).
-The small finches on the island of Daphna Major have strong beaks to feed on seeds.
+The finches on the Galápagos islands in the Pacific Ocean off the coast of Ecuador have provided a robust study system for observing natural selection in action over the past decades (see the work of Peter and Rosemary Grant and their collaborators).
+The small finches on the island of Daphne Major have strong beaks to feed on seeds.
 Smaller beaked birds can only crack open the smallest seeds, while birds with larger beaks prefer larger seeds.
 In 1977, drought reduced the number of small seeds, so many small-beaked finches starved to death.

 In the finch example above, the average phenotype has shifted so most individuals have larger beaks, which is a genetically controlled-trait in the finches.
 The larger beak size is an adaptation to the seed sizes available during drought conditions.
 A result of this shift is that small beak phenotypes have become rare or disappeared, so there is reduced phenotypic and therefore reduced genetic diversity in the finch population after selection.